Carlos133386/Carlos133386.github.io/_pages/about.md

 ## Enabling agents to make intelligent decisions:

 - Reinforcement Learning (RL) allows agents to learn from their environment through trial and error (e.g., the remarkable AlphaGo, which defeated the Go master Shishi Li in 2016, was made possible by advancements in RL).
-However, in my view, many real-world tasks (e.g., picking up chopsticks from a table and grasping food) are far more complex for robots than Go.
-The state space for these "simple" tasks is significantly larger than that of Go in RL terms, and traditional RL algorithms (like PPO) require enormous sample sizes to converge, making learning extremely slow.
-This is surprising, given that humans naturally view these tasks as simple, thanks to our remarkable biological evolution.
-Therefore, we still face substantial challenges in enabling intelligent agents to perform even basic human tasks.
-My long-term goal is to explore novel, genuinely sample-efficient RL algorithms.
+However, in my view, many "simple" real-world tasks (e.g., picking up chopsticks from a table and grasping food) are actually far more complex for robots than Go.
+The state space for these "simple" tasks is actually very large in RL terms, and traditional RL algorithms (like PPO) require enormous amount of samples to converge, making learning extremely slow.
+This is counter-intuitive, since that humans naturally view these tasks as simple, thanks to our remarkable biological evolution.
+We still face substantial challenges in enabling intelligent agents learn to perform even basic human tasks in a efficient way.
+My long-term goal is to explore novel, genuinely sample-efficient RL algorithms to bridge this gap.

-- Imitation Learning (IL) appears promising because it enables agents to mimic expert (or human) behavior directly, avoiding the aimless trial and error in the environment.
+- Imitation Learning (IL) appears promising because it enables agents to mimic expert (or human) behavior directly, avoiding learning from scratch by aimless trial and error in the environment.
 Learning from demonstrations also aligns closely with human learning patterns.
 However, IL faces limitations when an agent encounters new scenarios not covered in the demonstrations.
 This issue mirrors a common question in human learning: “Can you generalize the knowledge from this lesson to solve new problems?”
 (In Chinese, this is known as “举一反三”).
-My interest lies in developing such robust IL approaches.
+My interest lies in unlocking the power of IL to try to answer above question.

 - Both RL and IL represent purely data-driven approaches to agent learning and decision-making.
-However, I believe that human learning involves a much more complex system that includes memory, reflection, and reasoning.
+However, I believe that human learning involves a much more complex system that includes memory, reflection, and reasoning and so on.
 Currently, there is a substantial gap between RL/IL approaches and genuine intelligence.
 Large Language Model (LLM) agents have shown promise in bridging this gap, given their remarkable inference capabilities.
-However, as LLMs are largely "black boxes," their potential limitations and capacities remain unknown, which continues to fuel my curiosity and future research.
+However, as LLMs are largely "black boxes," their potential limitations and capacities remain a great valuable research avenue, which continues to fuel my curiosity and future research.

 ## Applications of intelligent agents: